 Fortunately, while some hospitalizations are unavoidable, they can be minimized, and even sidestepped, by following some simple tips:

-- Go green.
-The use of four or more household cleaners in one home can increase the incidence of asthma in adults and children.
-However, children breathe at a faster rate than adults, which puts them at still greater risk for harm.
+- Choose non-toxic cleaning products.
+Using four or more household cleaners can increase the incidence of asthma in adults and children.
+However, children breathe at a faster rate than adults, which puts them at greater risk for harm.
 Look for environmentally-friendly cleaning products with non-toxic ingredients.

 - Air things out.
 Open the windows after cleaning your home with chemicals.
 Children should breathe fresh air as much as possible at home.
 Many people believe that the smell of bleach implies a clean home or nursery, but it can actually be harmful.

-- Be smoke-free.
+- Don’t smoke.
 Households with children should be “no smoking” zones.
-If you smoke cigarettes, make it your goal to quit and never allow guests to light up in your home.
+If you smoke cigarettes, make it your goal to quit.
+Never allow guests to light up in your home.

 - Make your home fur-free.
 Keep pets with fur or hair out of the home.
-If you must have a pet, keep it confined to areas other than your child’s bedroom and keep the bedroom door closed at all times.
+If you must have a pet, limit your child’s time with it.
+Keep the door to your child’s bedroom closed at all times.

 - Keep food in the kitchen.
-Food should be stored and eaten in appropriate locations and not in your child’s bedroom or other rooms where it can attract allergy-causing roaches.
+Food should be stored and eaten in appropriate locations.
+Don’t let your children eat in their bedrooms or other rooms where food can attract allergy-causing roaches.

 - Turn on the AC.
 Use air conditioners when possible, but avoid humidifiers.
 Humidifiers can be a breeding ground for unhealthy molds.

 - Spread the word.
-Ask those who care for your children, like babysitters or relatives, to take the above precautions in their own homes, if your child spends more than several weeks a year there.
+Ask those who care for your children, like babysitters or relatives, to take the above precautions in their own homes.
+This is especially important if your child spends a lot of time there.

 - Get vaccinated.
 Children who have had 12 or more severe respiratory (lung) infections in the first few years of life are at a significantly increased risk of asthma.
 To reduce the risk of lung infections, asthmatic children should get the flu shot every year.